IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What’s a programmer’s favorite hangout place?
-The loop._
+> _Why do programmers make terrible detectives?
+Because they always end up in an infinite loop._

 <!--ENDS_HERE_QUOTE_CARD-->